Saudi Space Agency: Spaceflights

-Before the establishment of the Saudi Space Agency, the only Saudi astronaut was Sultan bin Salman Al Saud, who flew aboard in 1985 as a payload specialist on mission STS-51-G which delivered Arabsat-1B to orbit.
+Before the establishment of the Saudi Space Agency, the only Saudi astronaut was Sultan bin Salman, who flew aboard in 1985 as a payload specialist on mission STS-51-G which delivered Arabsat-1B to orbit.
 He became the first Arab, the first Muslim, and the first member of a royal family to travel to space.
 Abdulmohsen Al-Bassam was the designated backup astronaut.